bmwcarit/ros_realtime_tests/README.md

 	If not specified, 0 is chosen as default value.

-* *--timeout &lt;timeout in microseconds&gt;*
+* *--to &lt;timeout in microseconds&gt;*

 	Specify the timeout in microseconds with which the ROS-Timer is triggered.

 	If not specified, 1000 (= 1 millisecond) is chosen as default value.

-### Flags ###

-* *--lowResource*

-	If this flag is set, the main thread will use the `ros::spin()` function to trigger the call of the timeout callback function, instead of busy waiting with repeated calls to `ros::spinOnce()`.
-This reduces the generated CPU load drastically.
-However, the measured latencies are the accumulated sleep latencies occurring in the ROS-Timer function and in the sleep function, used in the implementation of `ros::spin()`.

 ---